ToheedKhan/RxSwiftApps/README.md

 This means that a function will **always** produce the same output when given the same input The function creates **zero** side effects outside of it.

+Functional programming (FP) is a paradigm which concentrates on computing results rather than on performing actions.
+When you call a function in a program written with a functional approach, the only significant effect that the function has, is usually to compute a value and return it instead of us giving it a finite set of step-by-step instructions to get the desired results.

+Although, in the functional programming world, behind-the-scenes, the function is, as usual, using its own set of instructions which eventually uses up the CPU time, allocating and writing onto the memory.
+However, from the programmer’s point of view, the primary effect is the return value.
+Basically, it is more like an encapsulation of a usual set of instructions providing you with a higher order APIs which you can use to execute those encapsulated instructions to perform certain operations.

+# Declarative Programming
+Functional Programming is a subset of declarative languages that has a heavy focus on recursions.
+Yes, instead of directly using loops, FP uses recursions to perform an operation which can be achieved with immutability.
+Loops, on the other hand, require mutability.

 # Imperative programming / Object Oriented Programming
 Issues due to mutable states
 - Concurrency